-Like everything else in the imperfect world, the game continues to evolve, and my personal vision for the game going to evolve as well.
+Like everything else in the imperfect world, the game continues to evolve, and my personal vision for the game is going to evolve as well.
 I can only imagine that it does for most of you too.
 To keep everything in real-time perspective, the following is my manifesto.

 I want to present here the most ambitious concepts for the next generation of hockey’s junior level of play.